stephenlb/spoken/readme.md

 > `npm i spoken` # https://www.npmjs.com/package/spoken

 Spoken is a **free SDK** for voice controlled apps.
-Improve your user's exerience with easy to use _Human Interface_.
+Improve your user's experience with easy to use _Human Interface_.

  - Zero GUI app.
  - Hands-free app interface.